tmax818/mern_march24/lectures/01day/scratch/markdownbak.md

 <!-- .element: class="fragment" data-fragment-index="2" -->

-I will write LOTS of `console.log` statements
+- I will write LOTS of `console.log` statements

-I will NOT write more code, if my code doesn't work.
+- If my code doesn't work, I will NOT write more code.
 Instead I delete code until it works again.

 >10% of programming is knowing what code to write.
 The other 90% is being able to figure out why the code you wrote isn't working!